MrJe/GNLSH/README.md

 ```bash
 bash gnl.sh
 ```
-Then tests your code with an option
+Then test your code with an option
 ```bash
 bash gnl.sh (option)
 ```